ibm-cloud-docs/assistant-data/backup-142.md

     ```
     {: codeblock}

-1. Initiate the execution of a remote command in the Proxy Pod.
+1. Initiate the execution of a remote command in the Keeper Pod.

     ```bash
     oc exec -it $KEEPER_POD /bin/bash